 Relocating children and pets to safer locations, taking the steps to maximize ventilation and blocking out the necessary time for the cycle can make the self-cleaning cycle more labor intensive than simply cleaning the oven while it's cold.

-Natural Options For Cleaning Your Oven
+Natural Self Cleaning Oven Tips

 While heat is a natural cleansing agent, it has risks as noted above.
 Chemical oven cleaners reduce the need for extreme heat but can be hazardous to the eyes and skin of the person using the product.